CumulusNetworks/DUE/docs/manpage-due-1.md

  Example: look at /proc and the password file in a container:
           ./due --run --command "ls -lrt /proc"  \; "cat /etc/passwd"

+--build
+:	If there is a /usr/local/bin/duebuild script in the container, this option
+    will run it with a default configuration, or take additional passed arguments if present.
+Those arguments will vary depending on the nature of the target being built by the container's duebuild script.
+	For more information, check the template/README.md for the image type, or
+	type: --run --build help to get the container's duebuild script's help options directly.

 --debug
 :	Sets defaults of --username root --userid 0 and the --any option to show images that were not created by DUE.
 Helpful for internal debug if image